mui/mui-x/docs/data/date-pickers/adapters/adapters.md

 If you are starting a new project without any date manipulation outside of `@mui/x-date-pickers`, consider using `dayjs` which will have the smallest impact on the bundle size of your application.

-Here is the weight added to your gzipped bundle size by each of those libraries.
+Here is the weight added to your gzipped bundle size by each of those libraries when used inside the Date and Time Pickers:

 | **Library**       | **Gzipped size** |
 | ----------------- | ---------------- |